Night Catches Us: Production

 Filming took place in summer 2009 in Philadelphia, Pennsylvania.
 Director Tanya Hamilton said of the film; "There's a distinct lack of content specific to what it is to be a black American, the variations in that experience, what life is like for people who are ordinary.
 Those are the stories I want to tell."

 Tanya Hamilton has explained that the story, which took her 10 years to finish, was based on her creative ideas mixed with historical facts: "I liked weaving this world of fiction and pieces of fact, but I didn't want to feel like I was getting it wrong, so I just did my thing.
 It's really just about people, and that I thought I could understand."

 Music

 The film in its entirety was scored by The Roots, a hip-hop band from Philadelphia, Pennsylvania.

 Reception

 Night Catches Us debuted at the 26th Sundance Film Festival, and has since received positive critical reviews.
 Melissa Anderson of The Village Voice said "Tanya Hamilton's striking debut is the rare American-independent film to go beyond the private dramas of its protagonists, imagining them as players in broader historical moments..."

-The film holds an 81% on Rotten Tomatoes from 57 critics, indicating positive reviews.
+In the Chicago Sun-Times, film critic Roger Ebert gave the film 3 stars, writing:In the late 1960s, revolution seemed to be in the air.
+Not a revolt powerful enough to topple the government, but one intense enough to threaten its expectations.
+Then the war was over, the draft was ended, and the moment had passed.
+Night Catches Us takes place in Philadelphia of 1976 when the Black Panthers are still alive in the memory...
+The film leads to no showy conclusion, no spectacular climax.
+It is about movement possible within the soul even in difficult times.
+The writer-director, Tanya Hamilton, faces the problem of all directors of period films, and solves them here by re-creating the Black Panther period in B&W news photos.
+That's about right.
+Even a few years later, that's somehow how it's remembered in the mind.
+The Panthers feeding kids breakfast.
+The Panthers in their black berets.
+The fiercely identical anger and resolve in their faces.
+All over with.
+Leaving Marcus and Patricia to get on with things.